KevinGimbel/fakedata_generator/README.md

 #### int

 Return random integer in range.
 Must specify 1 or 2 numbers separated by comma.
+If 1 argument is specified it is handled as "highest" value and `0` is used as lowest value.

 Function signature
 ```rust
 gen_int(input: String) -> String
 ```

-Example
+Example call
 ```rust
 let num: String = gen_enum("1,100".to_string());
 // num = "42"